 It really puts a lot of stress.
-On how you approach digital and making sure that you're, you're controlling your costs here, because, you know, if you use any of the digital channels for advertising, because that will help you reach those audiences, it can add up pretty quick.
+On how you approach digital and making sure that you're, you're controlling your costs here, because, you know, if you use any of the digital channels for advertising because that will help you reach those audiences, it can add up pretty quick.
 And so you have to start looking at things like your cost per outcome, and because it can start to spiral out of control.

 The great thing about digital is you also have the ability to bring those costs down by using things like social and email.
 And you should be thinking about how you balance out advertising with those other channels.
 And so, but you know, at the end of the day, anything you do in digital is really gonna come down to understanding your target audience and making sure you [00:08:00] have the right message for them.

 It doesn't really matter what channel you use.
-If you connecting the right people with the right audience, you know, then you'll be good.
+If you connect the right people with the right audience, you know, then you'll be good.
 Now the question is, are we going to be able to connect with the right audiences?
 Privacy starts to squeeze us.
 That's still a little bit unknown right now.

 Peter: Yeah.
 And it's interesting, something that you brought up reminded me of this other issue related to digital, and it's that there's a pretty broad distribution of expertise and comfort with the channel and what.
 We're advocating, of course is to think more broadly, you want to blend your activities and have a more comprehensive approach to digital, not just blast a hundred percent of things on, you know, a few key words or or some very, you know, some specific targets with specific creative.

 You want to think more broadly about it.
 And, and the people who are going to do really well in this environment are the people who think holistically.
 They think about broad campaigns and they broadly.
-Integrate [00:09:00] digital across their activities versus just, you know, slap on a, a standalone tactical digital effort, which, which isn't really going to give them what they're looking for.
+Integrate [00:09:00] digital across their activities versus just, you know, slap on a standalone tactical digital effort, which, which isn't really going to give them what they're looking for.

 So there's going to be a ton of spend and the people who are providers of digital media in advertising opportunities, you're going to feel pretty good.
 That being said, I think overall performance in digital may suffer because I don't think people are.
 Equally adept at taking advantage of the media the right way.